-Extension springs are the easier of the two types of garage springs to install due to not contending with tension in the spring.
+Extension springs are the easier of the two garage door springs to install, as there is no initial tension to contend with during the process.

-First, relieve the spring’s tension by opening the door.
-For safety, use C-clamps in the tracks to prevent the door from moving back down.
+Firstly, you must relieve the spring’s tension by opening the door.
+For safety, we urge you to use C-clamps in the tracks to prevent the door from moving back down.

 Next, locate where the spring and the track bracket meet, disconnect it, unhook the spring pulley, and separate the safety cable from the end.

-Finally, install the new spring and make sure to reconnect the bracket, pulley, and safety cable.
+Finally, install the new spring and reconnect the bracket, pulley, and safety cable.

 How to Replace a Torsion Spring

 Torsion springs are far more dangerous to handle than their extension spring counterparts.
 These types of springs are best left for professional garage door repairers.
-However, with the right tools and attention to detail, you can attempt this repair independently.
+Nevertheless, with the right tools and attention to detail, some people attempt this repair independently.

-The first process in replacing a torsion spring is to unwind it to relieve the tension, then wind it up again to put it back under tension and secure it under this state.
-Winding bars are purpose-built for this activity and should be used for safety.
+The first process in replacing a torsion spring is to unwind it to relieve the tension.
+Then, wind it up again to put it back under tension, and secure the spring.
+While doing this, you’ll notice the winding bars.
+They are purpose-built for this activity and should always be used for safety.

-To complete this step, you’ll need to identify the winding cone, insert a winding bar into one of the many winding holes, turn it, then insert the other winding bar into the next hole, turn it, and repeat about 30 times until fully unloaded.
+To complete this step, you’ll first need to identify the winding cone.
+The goal is to insert a winding bar into one of the many winding holes, turn the bar, and then insert the other winding bar into the next hole.
+Turn the bar again, and repeat about 30 times until fully unloaded.
 Note that if your spring has broken, it will already be unloaded.

 Next, with the door closed and the tension released from the springs you are replacing, you can unbolt them from the central rod bracket.
-Remove the pulley cables to loosen them and allow for the springs to slide off.
+To achieve this, remove the pulley cables to loosen them and allow the springs to slide off.

-Wind the spring back up to load them with tension and secure it with the winding cone setscrew bolts.
+Then, rewind the springs, load them with tension, and secure them with the winding cone setscrew bolts.

 Garage Door Spring FAQs

 If you are a seasoned DIYer with the right tools, you can most certainly replace garage door springs on your own.
-For most weekend warriors, garage door spring replacement is best left to professionals as torsion springs are dangerous to remove and install.
+For most weekend warriors, though, garage door spring replacement is best left to professionals, as extension springs are dangerous to remove and install.